 You only have to pay Capital Gains Tax on your overall gains above your tax-free allowance.

-This tax year, the Capital Gains tax-free allowance is £12,300 (£6,150 for trusts).
-This means you may not have to pay tax on the first £12,300 profit you make from selling your stocks and shares.
+This tax year, the Capital Gains tax-free allowance is £3,000 (£1,500 for trusts).
+This means you will not have to pay tax on the first £3,000 profit you make from selling your stocks and shares unless you have already used up your allowance elsewhere, for example, on the profit from the sale of cryptocurrencies.

 You may also be able to reduce your tax bill by deducting losses or claiming reliefs - this depends on the asset.
 Another way to limit your tax bill is by trading certain kinds of leveraged products.
 Please speak to your tax adviser for more information.
 Also, visit GOV.UK for more on Capital Gains Tax allowances.